saif120991/javascript_notes/README.md

-# this all about my personal javascript notes
+# this is all about my personal javascript notes